Team6 Game Studios

-Team6 Game Studios B.V. was a privately owned Dutch video game developer based in Assen, Netherlands.
+Team6 Game Studios B.V., later known as Fusion Interactive, was a privately owned Dutch video game developer based in Assen, Netherlands.

 Founded in 2001 under a different name, the creative team developed several games.
 However, in 2003, the founders decided to change the name to Team6 Game Studios B.V.
 At its peak, the studio employed 74 staff.
 In 2017, CEO Ronnie Nelis passed the leadership to Roderick Roode.
 The company was declared bankrupt in 2024.

 As of 2021, Team6 has developed over 80 games, some of which feature motorsport licenses such as the National Hot Rod Association and Monster Jam.
 The studio has been criticized for its generally poor quality of games, such as FlatOut 3: Chaos & Destruction, which is the 5th worst rated game on Steam, Road Rage, which Metacritic lists as the second-worst game of 2017, and Taxi Chaos, which Metacritic lists as the fourth-worst game of 2021.
-Since 2016, the studio has decided to fully focus on mobile and console games.
-They are currently also working on health and exercise games and VR titles.